moricho/moricho.github.io/index.md

   - An application kernel, written in Go, that implements a substantial portion of the Linux system surface.
 Used in container services in GCP such as Cloud Run and GKE.
 - **firecracker-microvm/firecracker**: [https://github.com/firecracker-microvm/firecracker](https://github.com/firecracker-microvm/firecracker)
   - Secure and fast microVMs for serverless computing.
 Used in container services in AWS such as AWS Lambda.

+## Hackathon

+- ETH Global Tokyo 2023
+  - Granted by Lens and Lit Protocol

 ## Publications